Introduction

 In this demonstration, a WHERE clause will be used to select only the park features in a chosen neighborhood of interest.
 The Parks table already exists in the SQL Server database and will be written to a File Geodatabase.

-1. Add SQL Server Reader
+1. Create New Workspace and Add SQL Server Connection

 Start FME Workbench.
-From the Start page select the New Workspace option.
+From the Start page, select the New Workspace option.

-- Server: sql.fmetraining.ca
+-

 - Database: fmedata

-- Authentication: SQL Server Authentication
+- Format: Microsoft SQL Server (MSSQL)

-- Username: fmedata
+-

 2. Set the WHERE Clause